 If the term “Net 60” is used, payment is due 60 days following the date of the invoice.

 A payment period of 60 days is excessive for a small business and would most certainly have a detrimental impact on operations.
 If you own a small business and wish to use net 60, we recommend that you limit your clients to those who are loyal, trustworthy, and reputable.
-It can help a new business grow in the long term and incentivize customers for paying early.
+It can help a new business grow in the long term and incentivize customers to pay early.

 2/EOM net 45

-Small business owners can even employ invoicing software like Moon Invoice to maintain business finances, prompt payment, and encourage clients to pay immediately to always hold a profit margin.
-With automated reminders from accounting software, you can also receive overdue invoices and receive payment, while maintaining a good relationship with clients.
-It will keep a record of late fees, non-payment, late-paying clients, longer payment terms, etc. for many businesses to help a business well over long calendar days.
+Small business owners can even employ invoicing software like Moon Invoice to maintain business finances, prompt payment, and encourage clients to pay immediately, always to hold a profit margin.
+With automated reminders from invoicing software, you can also receive overdue invoices and receive payment while maintaining a good relationship with clients.
+It will keep a record of late fees, non-payment, late-paying clients, longer payment terms, etc., for many businesses to help a business well over long calendar days.